The BBSRC National Virology Centre: The Plowright Building

-The Plowright Building will be used by the Institute’s three scientific programmes for the purposes of in vitro research into virus diseases of livestock, including poultry.
+The Plowright Building will be used by the Institute’s two scientific programmes for the purposes of in vitro research into virus diseases of livestock, including poultry.
 It is 14,000m2 in size and can accommodate 150 scientists, including support staff.

 Did you know?

 - The Plowright Building design is a complete departure from the standard box-in-a-box high-containment laboratory and will give most of the 150 scientists working in there a view to the outside world.